Chandanagowdaa/chandana/README.md

 # chandana
-This repository is for the prediction using supervised learning in python using jupyter notebook.
+This repository is for the prediction using supervised learning,unsuperwised learning and prediction using decision treesin python using jupyter notebook.